How to Apologize Well and Repair a Relationship

 Some may just not be able to forgive.

-For those that don’t forgive you, really listen to what they have to say.
-Empathize and have compassion for their feelings, after all, you had a hand in the situation.
+For those who don’t forgive you, really listen to what they have to say.
+Empathize and have compassion for their feelings; after all, you had a hand in the situation.
 They may be in pain and suffering emotional damage.
-However, it’s up to them to let go of their hurt or anger and that may take some time.
+However, it’s up to them to let go of their hurt or anger, and that may take some time.

 For many, forgiveness may be a marathon, not a sprint.